ThePrintingPilot/volumix/README.md

 **Volumix** is built around the Arduino Nano and is fully compatible with existing **Deej** hardware builds.
 If you’re looking to migrate to a free solution with a modern, user-friendly GUI, Volumix makes it easy.

-Simply upload our .ino file to your Arduino, and you’re ready to go — no hardware changes required.
+Simply upload our **.ino** file (from the open-firmware folder) to your Arduino, and you’re ready to go — no hardware changes required.

 ---